-On 2nd September 2021, civil society organizations working towards justice for women came together for part 1 of the launch of “Gender Justice During and Beyond the COVID-19 Crisis: The role of legal empowerment groups in Sub-Saharan Africa” report and study.
+On 9th September 2021, civil society organizations working towards justice for women in Africa joined together for part 2 of the launch of the report and study “Gender Justice During and Beyond the COVID-19 Crisis: The role of legal empowerment groups in Sub-Saharan Africa’’.